"When you say yes to others, make sure you are not saying no to yourself."

 Tell explanation from excuse: Understanding why someone acts harmfully doesn't make the harm okay.

-Speak truth about impact: Name the effects of behavior, even when he understands the intention.
+Speak truth about impact: Name the effects of behavior, even when we understand the intention.

-Hold accountability with compassion: Real love sometimes needs difficult conversations.
+Hold accountability with compassion: Real love sometimes requires difficult conversations.

 Stop making excuses: Stop explaining away others' poor choices.
 Let them face consequences.